 In 2002, LinkTek looked into this problem, heretofore unaddressed with the tools available to IT professionals, and developed the first software application that automatically fixes broken links when files were moved or renamed, LinkFixerPlusTM.
 This was replaced, some years later, by LinkFixer Advanced TM, the current state-of-the-art product, continually updated with faster response times, and more files types supported.

 LinkFixer Advanced is still the only game in town for automatically fixing file links in batch.
 What’s more, it supports most of the common file types used in business today.
-For a full list of file types supported, click here.

 The patented process involves two steps: protecting the links within the files before they’re moved, and then restoring them all automatically after the move.
 When a pioneering company creates a brand-new technology to solve a problem, sometimes naming it can really be a trick.
 So LinkTek borrowed two terms from the medical field.